sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-prototype-methods.md

-# Prefer use methods from the prototype instead of methods from an instance.
+# Prefer borrowing methods from the prototype instead of methods from an instance.

 When "borrow" a method from different objects (especially generic methods from `Array`), it's more clear to use it from the constructor prototype.